-A specific case of asynchronous programming relates to a very interesting feature provided by Node.js: asynchronous I/O.

-This feature is highly relevant to the internal architecture of Node.js.
-As I've said, Node.js doesn't provide multi-threading; it actually works with a single thread that runs an event loop.
+A specific case of asynchronous programming relates to a very interesting feature provided by Node.js: asynchronous I/O. This feature is highly relevant to the internal architecture of Node.js (see Figure 3-4).
+As I've said, Node.js doesn't provide multithreading; it actually works with a single thread that runs an event loop.